kkfyuen/SDSS/README.md

-Data was retrieved from SDSS
+Data was retrieved from SDSS.
 More code files will be uploaded.